Global Health, MS

 For general inquiries, please email email@example.com.

 The MS in Global Health prepares students to conduct multidisciplinary research on health issues of global importance.
-Students complete course work in epidemiology and biostatistics, international health systems and organizations, refugee and internally displaced people health issues, and global health research.
-The required thesis provides students an opportunity to work closely with a faculty member to systematically investigate a problem or issue with global health implications.
+Students complete coursework on these issues as well as in epidemiology, biostatistics, and research methods.
+The required thesis provides students an opportunity to work closely with a GCH faculty member to systematically investigate a problem or issue with global health implications.

 Meet an alumna of the MS, Global Health Program.